 The Committee examined the development as a major government project.
 It reviewed the purpose, scope and need for the proposed works as well as well as the cost effectiveness, public value and impact on local communities.

-Both Parliamentary and Environmental approvals are required to progress to the ACT Government approval through the National Capital Authority.
+Both Parliamentary and Environmental approvals are required to progress to the works approval process under the National Capital Authority.